archatelain/code-for-eco-532/poly.md

 1. Don't work directly from the command line: use scripts to keep track of your work.
 2. Projects can be complex: organize your directory accordingly.
-3. For the sake of your future self and of your colleages, write decent, human readable code.
+3. For the sake of your future self and of your colleages, write decent, commented, human readable code.

 Finally, though data manipulation is at the core of the economist's toolkit, keep in mind that:
 1. Data is not the absolute, immaculate, objective truth of the world.
-Always check your data sources and try to understand your database's limitations.
+Check your data sources and try to understand your database's limitations.
-2. Data by itself is absolutely meaningless.
-To extract meaningful insights from data, you will need a solid understanding of economic theory and econometrics.
+2. Data by itself is meaningless.
+Economic theory and econometrics will help you extract interesting insights out of your databases.

 I hope you found this tutorial interesting.
 Feel free to send me any comments/questions by mail: germain.gauthier[at]polytechnique.edu